addyosmani/cssdiet/README.md

 cssdiet
 =======

-A DevTools extension for multi-page unused CSS auditing
+A DevTools extension for multi-page unused CSS auditing.
+Inspired by UnusedCSS and Helium.

 ## Goals